mt-akar/bottom_nav_layout/docs/PageBackStack/README.md

 # Page Stacks
 The layout remembers the order of pages navigated and when back button is pressed, navigates back to the previously navigated page.
+There are a lot of page back stack behaviors such as reorder-to-front or replace-except-first behaviors, many of which are readily implemented.
+You can also implement your own.

 You also specify the `initialPage` from here.